andreashuber69/capped-promise/README.md

 with all requests at once.
 Instead you might want to have at most 10 requests pending simultaneously and whenever one settles, the next one is initiated automatically.

+This is a ES2019 CommonJS module, that works exactly the same way in ES modules (because there's only an unnamed default export).
+TypeScript typings are provided.

 ## Installation

 `npm install capped-promise`